grpc/proposal/A39-xds-http-filters.md

 - Every filter in the list must be of a known type, as identified by the `type_url` field.
 Any unknown config type will cause the Listener resource to be NACKed.
+- The fields in the filter config should be validated by the filter implementation.
+Any validation error will cause the Listener resource to be NACKed.
 - Every filter in the list must have a unique instance name.
 Any duplicate instance names will cause the Listener resource to be NACKed.